BrandonDyer64/kevin-lang/SPEC.md

 ```
 fn Grandchild() {
+  // Pass 24 to the parent
   let a = $[24];
 }

 fn Child() {
+  // Pass the heap signature to the parent
   $Grandchild();
 }

 fn Parent() {
+  // Declare the heap for a (24) here
   Child();
 }
 ```